October 27, 2022

 It’s a very useful tool to enable companies to identify problems and bottlenecks that prevent them from meeting their business goals.
 It can detect problem areas that make users change their minds during their customer journey, and leave the site by abandoning the cart or without no completing the contact form.

-When things after launch go not exactly smoothly, despite conducting product development "by the book," it is tempting to jump into the redesign, throwing away every initial assumption we made, gathering whole development teams, and starting over from scratch.
+When things after launch do not go exactly smoothly, despite conducting product development "by the book," it is tempting to jump into the redesign, throwing away every initial assumption we made, gathering whole development teams, and starting over from scratch.
 But - if the pre-works were taken seriously - redesigning is not always the answer.
 Sometimes, it can cause more damage, and it is important to take things slowly and see if there are some low-hanging fruits we may reach out easily.

 It is typically when one of the UI / UX design services — UX audit — comes to the rescue, as sometimes one minor tweak can make a significant change.
 When it is precisely the one roadblock that makes your customers turn over, a UX audit will help you identify these pinpoints and give you a fresh look at your product from an entirely new perspective.